praveenscience/FinalYear-Project-Ideas/README.md

 > Workout log and Calorie Counter
 * Videos into Notes
   > _Web application contains youtube video links and users can add summary of that videos with timestamps of important parts.
 Others can upvote / downvote the summaries under video links._
+* Podcasting App
+  > An app where podcasters and brand work together and grown the podcasting world.

 ## Back End Ideas